-Student Volunteer Internship Program FAQ
+Student Volunteer Service Program FAQ

 This program will enable students to provide volunteer services to OI and expose them to OI career opportunities.
 The program will focus on providing students substantive work experience in OI functions.
 Ideally, students will be assigned to work in areas representative of their interests and field of study.
 A list of work assignments may be provided to the student upon acceptance.